Kubernetes on AWS EKS

 Create a new SSD-based storage class

-To create a new SSD-based storage class you must create a YAML file specifying the class and then run a series of kubectl commands to create the class and make it the default.
-See Kubernetes AWS storage class documentation for more information on all supported parameters.
+To create a new SSD-based storage class, you must create a YAML file that specifies the class and then run a series of kubectl commands to create the class and make it the default.
+For more information on all supported parameters, refer to Kubernetes AWS storage class.

 Create a gp2-storage.yaml file with the following content for gp2 type with encryption enabled: